Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 These tests will often show if you have an iron, calcium, or protein deficiency, for example.
 You can then start supplementing for these at the right dose.*

 Proper nutrition is extremely important in managing post-operative symptoms, including hair loss.
-Tips for managing hair loss after weight loss surgery are:
+Tips to support healthy hair after metabolic and bariatric surgery:

 - Take your specific bariatric multivitamin daily*